DEPARTMENT OF TRANSPORTATION

 FAA's Determination

-condition described previously is likely to exist or develop on other
+described previously is likely to exist or develop in other products of

-17, 2019, which provides instructions for a visual inspection of the
+instructions for a visual inspection of the combustion case for wear

 combustion case for wear and gouges, repair if necessary, and rework of

-affected HPT shroud/LPT nozzle assemblies to add a positive retention
+the affected HPT shroud/LPT nozzle assemblies to add a positive retention of

 Costs of Compliance